 Did You Know?

-Played at the Shanghai saloon See more
+Played when Ginger tries to leave the Shanghai saloon See more